-Visit the IMS website
+Visit the IMS website for additional information

 Among your fellow members, you'll find automotive and aerospace engineers; materials scientists from the nuclear, electronic, transportation and defense industries; university, national laboratory and technical college personnel; suppliers and manufacturers of laboratory equipment and related services; and a host of other scientists, consultants, teachers, students and technicians.